iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 </html>
 ```

-Let's take a Heap Snapshot by opening up the Profiles tab in Chrome Developer Tools.
-If you look at the list of HTML* constructors, there aren't any HTMLLIElement instances on the page, meaning no li elements were created via JavaScript.
+Take a Heap Snapshot by opening up the Profiles tab in Chrome Developer Tools.

 ![heap snapshot 1](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot1.png)

+If you look at the list of HTML* constructors, there aren't any _HTMLLIElement_ instances on the page, meaning no li elements were created via JavaScript.
 Let's go ahead and create an li element and take a heap snapshot.

 ```js
 (function() {